CarbonPackages/Carbon.Pipeline/Readme.md

 ## CSS

+### Sass-Lang

+If you want to use [Sass] (`.scss`or `.sass`) you have to install [`sass`]:

+```bash
+yarn add --dev sass
+```

 ### PostCSS

 This template comes with a variety of PostCSS Plugins.
 Feel free to remove some or add your own favorites packages.
 The configuration is located in [`.postcssrc.js`].
 The suffix of these files should be `.pcss`.

-#### Sass-Lang

-If you want to use [Sass] (`.scss`or `.sass`) you have to install [`sass`]:

-```bash
-yarn add --dev sass
-```

 #### PostCSS Plugins